YichengDWu/MoYe.jl/docs/src/manual/tensor_core.md

 # Tensor Cores

-Tensor cores are specialized hardware accelerators designed to optimize matrix operations, which are crucial for deep learning and artificial intelligence algorithms.
+Tensor Cores are specialized hardware accelerators designed to optimize matrix operations, crucial for deep learning and AI algorithms.

-Enabling tensor cores can be as straightforward as modifying a single line of code in the existing `matmul_kernel` function:
+Enabling Tensor Cores can be as simple as modifying a single line in the `matmul_kernel` function:
 ```julia
 mma = make_tiled_mma(MMAOP_8x8x4_F32F16F16F32_NT(),
                      atom_layout,
                      tiler)
 ```
 !!! note
-    The NT in MMAOP_8x8x4_F32F16F16F32_NT indicates that A is in M-major order and B is in N-major order.
+    The `NT` in `MMAOP_8x8x4_F32F16F16F32_NT` indicates that matrix A is in M-major order and matrix B is in N-major order.

-Let's explore a minimal example
+Let's explore a minimal example:
 ```julia
 mma = make_tiled_mma(MMAOP_16x8x8_F32TF32TF32F32_TN())
 print_typst(mma)
 ```
 ![](../assets/TF32F32.svg)

-At first glance, the diagram may seem complex, but the concept is straightforward: the threads collective load data from matrices `A` and `B` according to the specified layout.
-During the matrix multiply-accumulate (MMA) computation, data is internally shared among threads—a process that is not transparent to the user.
-Once the computation is complete, each thread stores the results as dictated by the layout of matrix `C` shown in the illustration.
+At first glance, the diagram may seem complex, but the concept is straightforward.
+Threads collectively load data from matrices `A` and `B` according to the specified layout.
+During the matrix multiply-accumulate (MMA) computation, data is internally shared among threads—a process not transparent to the user.
+Once the computation is complete, each thread stores the results as dictated by the layout of matrix `C`.

 ```julia
 function matmul_kernel(A, sA_layout, copy_A,